 What else do I need for resin craft?

 Having the right tools and set-up will help you to achieve the best results when working with resin.
-As well as moulds (more on these below), the following items will help you get started:
+As well as moulds and safety gear (mentioned above), the following items will help you get started:

 Silicone mixing cups